cybercdh/kitphishr/README.md

 Additionally, I took inspiration from [ffuf](https://github.com/ffuf/ffuf)

+Finally, the initial idea for writing this tool came from great research from [Duo Labs](https://github.com/duo-labs/phish-collect)

-Thanks to both developers for their awesome open-source tools.
+Thanks to each of these developers for their awesome open-source tools.